awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/credentials.md

   For example, if you have [rotated an IAM user's credentials](https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html)—a recommended practice—you can edit the profile to update the user's credentials in the SDK Credential Store\.
 For more information, see [IAM Credential Rotation](http://aws.amazon.com/blogs/developer/iam-credential-rotation-access-key-management-for-net-applications-part-3/)\.

-You can also add profiles to the SDK Credential Store when you create an AWS project\.
+You can also add profiles to the SDK Credential Store when you create certain AWS projects\.
 Before Visual Studio creates the project files, it displays the **AWS Access Credentials** dialog box\.
 You can choose an existing profile from the SDK Credential Store or create one\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/images/specify_creds.png)

 ## Adding a profile to the AWS credentials profile file<a name="adding-a-profile-to-the-aws-credentials-profile-file"></a>

-You can set your credentials in the AWS credentials profile file on your local system, located at `C:\Users\USERNAME\.aws\credentials` on Windows
+You can set your credentials in the AWS credentials profile file on your local system, located at `C:\Users\USERNAME\.aws\credentials` on Windows\.

 This file should contain lines in the following format: